 Needless to say, I drew inspiration from Brandon Stanton, who took the world of social media by storm, back in 2010 when he started ‘Humans of New York‘.
 Although I …

 ‘Knock!
-Knock’ We were all sitting in our room post-lunch, before setting out for Kibber, when Murli comes in.
-With him, was this tiny boy with shining eyes and a …
+Knock’ We were all sitting in our room post-lunch, before setting out for Kibber, when Murli walked in.
+With him, was this tiny boy who had shining eyes and …

 “A month?
 What are you going to do there for a month?” – Nearly every second person whom I told about my Bhutan plans, asked me this question!
 A point came …

 Goecha La, definitely, is unlike any other quintessential Himalayan Trek.
 A high mountain pass (approx 4940 mt or 16,207 ft) in Sikkim, is known to be ‘The Most Romantic Himayalan Trek’.
 It often serves as the base camp for the Mountaineers aiming to scale Mt.
 Kanchenjunga, the world’s third-highest mountain.

 I’ve always been intrigued by the mighty Himalayas, and kept running back to the hills whenever I felt like it – but honestly, I didn’t have the courage to set out for a high-altitude trek!
 When I agreed to go for Goecha La, I had no idea what I’ve signed up for.
 But the journey made me fall in love with the mountains – all over again!
 My adrenaline was at its peak when I boarded the flight for Bagdogra, not knowing what the next 10 days had in store for me!